leonardyeoxl/O-RAN-Security-Test-Case-Generator/README.md

 Given a dialer xApp and a listener xApp
 And dialer xApp connected to RMR succesfully
 And listener xApp connected to RMR succesfully
-When dialer xApp sends a message to the listener xApp via RMR Then the listener xApp receive the message
+When dialer xApp sends a message to the listener xApp via RMR transmission medium Then the listener xApp receive the message
 ```